AudioBible/KJV/README.md

 ## [The Nail In The Coffin - RIP GLOBE EARTH - Proof Positive!](https://www.youtube.com/watch?v=k1FRBwnxazk)

 ### [Flat Earth Experiment - 4 Mile Laser Test RESULTS Show PROOF of No Curvature](https://www.youtube.com/watch?v=9uersWDp-3c)

+To know more about what it talks about in Genesis one must read 3 other books, the book of Enoch, the book of Jubilees and the book of Jasher.
+You can find them all in one place in eth CEPHER(divine word) http://cepher.net

 # audiobible find let god be true